-For confirmation of individual reservations, a deposit of $500 per person is due within 7 days of your initial reservation.
+For confirmation of individual reservations, a deposit of $500 per person is due within 3 days of your initial reservation for non-promotional fares.
 The balance of the voyage fare is due ninety (90) days before departure, and all reservations not fully paid at such time will be canceled and subject to the cancellation provisions set forth in the cancellation policy below.
 American Queen Steamboat Company accepts the following forms of payment: MasterCard, Visa, Discover, Diner’s Club, American Express or check.
-Reservations made ninety (90) days or less before the departure date will require payment in full by credit card at the time of booking.
+Reservations made ninety (90) days or less before the departure date will require payment in full at the time of booking.

 Guests, who must cancel their voyage or any part of their vacation package for any reason, including medical or family reasons, are subject to the cancellation fees as outlined below.
 Please see the Travel Protection section for details on cancellation protection.
 The American Queen Steamboat Company reserves the right to cancel all reservations for which final payment is not received 90 days prior to the voyage Commencement Date.
 All cancellations are subject to a $100 per person administrative fee.

 Days prior to departure Per Person Cancellation Fee

 Up to 91 days$100 per person Administrative Fee

 60-31 days 75% of gross fare